- Contact Us

 TIME: 55 minute game clock will be kept.
 Clock does not stop.
 Each half is 25 minutes with a five (5) minute half, and teams will remain on the field.
 Team time outs DO NOT stop the clock.
 Each team gets one team time out per half.
 Team time outs delay the start of the huddle clock by 30 seconds.
 A half cannot end on a team time out.
 At the end of the first half timed session, there will be one additional play to complete the half.
 At the end of the second half timed session there will be five additional plays to complete the game (conversions do not count as one of the additional plays).
 The 30 second play clock remains in effect for each additional play.
 A half cannot end on a team time out – there must be one final play in regulation at the end of the time out.
 For example, if there are 10 seconds remaining in the half, and either team calls a time out, the offense is given one final play in regulation after the time out is over, since the game clock will have expired during the time out.
 Once that play is run, regulation time is officially over, and there is then one extra play in the first half, or five extra plays in the second half.

 OVERTIME: There is no overtime during the regular season (games may end in a tie).
 During the playoffs, the “sudden death” method is used.
-Play starts at the 15-yard line and each team will have one possession (4 downs) to attempt to both score a touchdown and complete a conversion.
-If the score remains tied after both teams have each completed a possession, the method is repeated.
+Play starts at the 15-yard line and each team will have one possession (4 downs) to attempt to both score a touchdown and complete an extra point conversion.
+In the event that the game remains tied after both teams complete their initial possession, each team is required to attempt a two-point conversion upon every touchdown scored thereafter.
+This method is repeated until the tie is broken.

 PLAYERS ON FIELD: Games are played between two teams of seven (7) players each.
 A team may play with six (6) players, but their opponent may choose to play with seven (7).
 If a team has five (5) or fewer players on the field at the start of their scheduled game time, they must forfeit the game.
 No team may recruit players from a different team to supplement their roster.